Uncovering Beneficial Ownership: The Key to Financial Accountability

 The new register aims to enhance transparency and enable law enforcement to swiftly uncover those who control corporate structures.
 Companies must disclose basic information on beneficial owners including names, ID numbers, and extent of ownership.
 This data must be updated annually, or within five days following any changes.
 Non-compliance can result in fines and other penalties.

-Affected companies had a deadline of 1st October 2023 for initial filings
+Affected companies had a deadline of 1st October 2023 for initial filings.

 While major listed companies are exempt, most South African companies must now take steps to collect and report beneficial ownership details to the CIPC register to comply with the new regulations.
 This significantly enhances South Africa’s efforts to prevent financial crimes through beneficial ownership transparency.